metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 Optional:

-- `manual` (String) manual is a string value that schedules a manual trigger.Once a sync completes then status.lastManualSync is set to the same string value.A consumer of a manual trigger should set spec.trigger.manual to a known valueand then wait for lastManualSync to be updated by the operator to the same value,which means that the manual trigger will then pause and wait for furtherupdates to the trigger.
+- `manual` (String) manual is a string value that schedules a manual trigger.
+Once a sync completes then status.lastManualSync is set to the same string value.
+A consumer of a manual trigger should set spec.trigger.manual to a known value and then wait for lastManualSync to be updated by the operator to the same value, which means that the manual trigger will then pause and wait for further updates to the trigger.
-- `schedule` (String) schedule is a cronspec (https://en.wikipedia.org/wiki/Cron#Overview) thatcan be used to schedule replication to occur at regular, time-basedintervals.nolint:lll
+- `schedule` (String) schedule is a cronspec (https://en.wikipedia.org/wiki/Cron#Overview) that can be used to schedule replication to occur at regular, time-based intervals. nolint:lll